ajbatac/spotback/README.md

 - **`src/app/api/auth/callback/spotify/route.ts`**: The server-side API route that handles the OAuth 2.0 callback from Spotify.
 It exchanges the authorization code for an access token and securely redirects the user back to the main application page with the token in the URL parameters.
 - **`src/context/auth-context.tsx`**: A React Context provider that manages the global authentication state.
 It has the **single responsibility** of holding the Spotify access token.
 It uses the `use-local-storage` hook to persist the token, keeping the user logged in across browser sessions.
 This decouples the auth state management from the components that use it.
 - **`src/hooks/use-local-storage.ts`**: A generic custom hook that abstracts the logic of interacting with the browser's `localStorage`.
 This allows any piece of state to be persisted without rewriting boilerplate code, adhering to the **Don't Repeat Yourself (DRY)** principle.
-- **`src/lib/spotify.ts`**: (Coming Soon) A collection of server-side functions that act as a client for the Spotify Web API.
-It will include functions for fetching user profiles, playlists, and top artists, with built-in error handling for API responses.
+- **`src/lib/spotify.ts`**: A collection of server-side functions that act as a client for the Spotify Web API.
+It includes functions for fetching user profiles and playlists, with built-in error handling for API responses.
 - **`src/ai/flows/...`**: (Coming Soon) Genkit flows that take raw playlist metadata and use an AI model to return a well-structured and readable version.

+## Can I Restore My Backup to Another Account?

+**No, not directly.** The Spotify API does not have a feature to "upload" a backup file to restore playlists.

+However, the exported `.json` file contains all the necessary information (the playlist name, description, and a list of every track's unique Spotify URI) to rebuild your playlists.
+A future version of SpotBack could include a "Restore" feature that would read this file and programmatically create the playlists and add the songs to a different account.
+For now, the backup serves as a secure, personal record of your musical library.

 ## Project Dependencies